 Listing 1-2: Contents of Cargo.toml generated by cargo new

-This file is in the TOML (Tom’s Obvious, Minimal Language) format, which is what Cargo uses as its configuration format.
+This file is in the TOML (Tom’s Obvious, Minimal Language) format, which is Cargo’s configuration format.

 The first line, [package], is a section heading that indicates that the following statements are configuring a package.
 As we add more information to this file, we’ll add other sections.

-The next three lines set the configuration information Cargo needs in order to know that it should compile your program: the name, the version, and who wrote it.
-Cargo gets your name and email information from your environment, so if that’s not correct, go ahead and fix that and save the file.
+The next three lines set the configuration information Cargo needs to compile your program: the name, the version, and who wrote it.
+Cargo gets your name and email information from your environment, so if that information is not correct, fix the information now and then save the file.

 The last line, [dependencies], is the start of a section for you to list any of your project’s dependencies.
 In Rust, packages of code are referred to as crates.
 We won’t need any other crates for this project, but we will in the first project in Chapter 2, so we’ll use this dependencies section then.

+prod: confirm xref

-Now open up src/main.rs and take a look:
+Now open src/main.rs and take a look:

-Filename: src/main.rs
+src/main.rs

 fn main() {